My Fay Nutrition Review: Why I Love Working with a Nutritionist (Practically for Free)

 My Health Background

 A little background on me: I’m a mostly vegan vegetarian.
 What does that mean?
-I’m mostly plant-based, but will occasionally eat dairy (like cheese on pizza or eggs in baked goods).
+I follow a mostly plant-based diet, but will occasionally eat dairy (like cheese on pizza or cage-free eggs in baked goods).
+It was important to me to find someone who could help me maximize my nutrition based on my personal needs.

+Aside from my vegetarian diet, my main concern was improving my general health.
 Both of my parents passed away at the age of 61 from preventable diseases.
-My mother was taken devastatingly quickly by lung cancer earlier this year, and my father a few years back by diabetes complications.
-They both had very poor personal health as well as family histories of health problems, including stroke (my mother had one at 50), heart attacks (most of my aunts and uncles have had open heart surgery), and cancer (multiple kinds).
+My mother was taken devastatingly quickly by lung cancer about a year before I started working with my Fay RD, and my father had passed away a few years previously due to diabetes complications.
+They both had poor personal health as well as family histories of health problems, including stroke (my mother had one at 50), heart attacks (most of my aunts and uncles have had open heart surgery), and cancer (multiple kinds).
 And my dad was on blood pressure meds from the age of 23.

 Their deaths were a wake-up call for me.
-I do consider myself healthier than them — I’ve never smoked, rarely drink, and I’m not as overweight as they were.
-I don’t have high blood pressure (yet).
+I do consider myself healthier than them — I’ve never smoked, rarely drink, don’t have high blood pressure, and I’m not as overweight as they were.
 Even so, I know I could do a lot better.

 Like my parents, I have a lot of people that love me.
 I’m a wife, mother, friend, and big-time lover of life.
 I want to live the longest, healthiest life possible.
 Not only that, but I want to feel better as I age, not worse.
 So, you could say I had a few goals going into my first appointment with my Fay nutritionist.